A Workers Compensation Attorney Discusses Bar Owner Liability

 In addition, individuals who enter the bar in an intoxicated state should be banned from the premises, as it is likely that they have already been removed from other establishments in the area.
 In this case, your policies should demonstrate that you have made a good faith effort to ensure that no habitual addict will make use of your bar’s facilities.

-Ultimately, consulting with the Payer Law Group can help you ensure that your legal liability will not get in the way of running a profitable and rewarding establishment.
+Ultimately, consulting with the Payer Law can help you ensure that your legal liability will not get in the way of running a profitable and rewarding establishment.
 By complying with Florida dram shop laws, you can protect your bar and its employees alike.